json-api/json-api/format/index.md

 ### Resource Objects <a href="#document-structure-resource-objects" id="document-structure-resource-objects" class="headerlink"></a>

-"Resource objects" appear in a JSON API document to represent primary data and included resources.
+"Resource objects" appear in a JSON API document to represent resources.

 A resource object **MUST** contain at least the following top-level members:

 * `"id"`
 * `"type"`

+Exception: The `id` member is not required when the resource object originates at the client and represents a new resource to be created on the server.

 In addition, a resource object **MAY** contain any of these top-level members: